 Once participating in new activities such as these, it can still be difficult to figure out how to bridge the gap from an acquaintance to a friend.
 Help the senior remember that most likely, everyone else in the room is experiencing the same self-consciousness and trepidation to some extent.
 With those children from the park in mind, encourage the older adult to make the first move to start a friendly, welcoming conversation.
 Sometimes all it will take is one person brave enough to start the ball rolling to kick off an enduring friendship!

 Our caregiving companions are fantastic friends for seniors too!
-With our companion care in Suffolk and the nearby areas, we carefully match every person with a caregiver who shares a comparable personality type and interests, leading to a quick and strong bond between the two.
-Contact Seniorcorp at 757-640-0557 for a complimentary in-home consultation and for additional information about our award-winning senior services in Suffolk, VA and nearby areas.
+With our Portsmouth companion care in the nearby areas, we carefully match every person with a caregiver who shares a comparable personality type and interests, leading to a quick and strong bond between the two.
+Contact Seniorcorp at 757-640-0557 for a complimentary in-home consultation and for additional information about our award-winning senior services in Portsmouth, VA and nearby areas.